fadeoutsoftware/WASDI/docs/PythonCookbook/RunApplication.rst

 Run Another WASDI Application
 =========================================
-This snippet show how to run another WASDI Application from your code
+This snippet shows how to run another WASDI Application from your code.

 Prerequisites